Skip to main content

 Please help us to help you get more eyes on your adverts.

-If you’ve got some lovely photos or videos of your properties, we could use them to attract more visitors to your advert.
+If you have some lovely photos or videos of your properties, we could use them to attract more visitors to your advert.
 You have to send them to us.

-We are creating and promoting videos on YouTube and Instagram = and boy, are they proving popular!
+We are creating and promoting videos on YouTube and Instagram; boy, are they proving popular!

-To create a slideshow video, we only need 6-10 good-quality images of your property.
-Please send these to us through a free file-sharing app like DropBox or WeTransfer.com.
+To create a slideshow video, we need only 6-10 high-quality images of your property.
+Please send these to us through a free file-sharing app like Dropbox or WeTransfer.com.

 We are also looking for photos to display on our social media platforms (Facebook, Instagram, Twitter, Flickr and Pinterest.
-That’s an awful lot of coverage for you, but you need to send us your best images to earn it!
+That’s a lot of coverage for you, but you need to send us your best images to earn it!

 Send us a folder of images, and we’ll see if we can create something appealing to our many cottage-booking followers.